Shinichi Fujita

 Shinichi Fujita (藤田 慎一, Fujita Shinichi) is a former Japanese football player.

-Playing career

 Fujita was born in Osaka Prefecture on April 10, 1973.
 After graduating from Kindai University, he joined Japan Football League (JFL) club Kawasaki Frontale in 1996.
 In 1998, he moved to JFL club Albirex Niigata.
 The club was promoted to new league J2 League from 1999.
 In 2000, he moved to J2 club Ventforet Kofu.
 He played many matches and retired at the end of the 2000 season.